 If you are not one of the above, you will pay international student fees.

-If you haven’t enrolled in a course or units but want to know how much it may cost to study at Curtin, you can estimate your tuition fees using the:
+If you haven’t enrolled in a course or units but want to know how much it may cost to study at Curtin, you can find your course to estimate your tuition fees, or use the published fees documents in the accordions below.

-The fees quoted on the fee calculator and courses website are estimated only; your total tuition will be confirmed once your enrolment is complete.
-Course fees on the courses website are indicative based on a full time study load of 100 credits (four units) per semester.
+All fees quoted are estimated only.
+Your total tuition will be confirmed once your enrolment is complete.
+Course fees on the Courses website are indicative based on a full time study load of 100 credits (four units) per semester.

 As a domestic student, the fees you pay will depend on your enrolment.
 The types of enrolment offered at Curtin are outlined below, along with lists of estimated unit prices: